Return to articles

 Step 5: Set Up Your Modem and Router

 Once you’ve unpacked your modem and router, it’s time to set up your home Internet.
-Most people are more than capable of doing so, and ISPs have easy to use self-install guides to walk you through the process — not just for Internet but cable television, too.
+Most people are more than capable of doing so, and ISPs have easy-to-use self-install guides to walk you through the process — not just for Internet but cable television, too.
 Here are some examples:

 If a self-install isn’t right for you, that’s not likely to be a problem.
 Your ISP can send someone over to help you, usually for a small fee.